muon-data/muon/README.md

 [control characters](https://en.wikipedia.org/wiki/Unicode_control_characters)
 or begins with [whitespace](https://en.wikipedia.org/wiki/Whitespace_character).

-It is common to use keys directly within programming languages as [identifiers](https://en.wikipedia.org/wiki/Identifier#In_computer_languages).
+*Record* keys are often used in programming languages as [identifiers](https://en.wikipedia.org/wiki/Identifier#In_computer_languages).
-In this case, they should contain only ASCII alphanumeric or underscore characters.
+For compatibility, they should contain only ASCII alphanumeric or underscore characters.

 A **value** is a sequence of characters.
-With the exception of *line feed*, any unicode character is allowed.
-If a value is empty, the space after the colon in the definition is not required.
+With the exception of *line feed*, any Unicode character is allowed.

 ### Schema

-A **schema** is a template with all values containing *types*.
+A **schema** is a template with *types* as values.
 It can either be separate or prepended to a MuON file.
 In either case, it begins and ends with a line of three colons.

 ```muon
 :::